JulianBirch/cljs-ajax/CONTRIBUTING.md

 See [DEVELOPMENT.md](DEVELOPMENT.md) for the current setup instructions.

-The verified test setup uses Clojure CLI, Node.js/npm, and headless Chrome.
-Browser tests require Chrome to be installed and available on `PATH`.
+The verified test setup uses Clojure CLI, Node.js/npm, and headless Chrome or Chromium.
+Browser tests require a browser binary on `PATH`, or `CHROME_BIN` set to the executable if needed.
 Obviously, commits that fail the CircleCI build are unlikely to be accepted.
 New releases tend to get announced on Twitter with credit to contributors.
 If you want an @mention, make sure to tell us your handle.